Wynonie Harris

-Wynonie Harris (August 24, 1915 – June 14, 1969) was an American blues shouter and rhythm-and-blues singer of upbeat songs, featuring humorous, often ribald lyrics.
+Wynonie Harris (August 24, 1915 – June 14, 1969) was an American blues shouter best remembered as a singer of upbeat songs, featuring humorous, often ribald lyrics.
 He had fifteen Top 10 hits between 1946 and 1952.
 Harris is attributed by many music scholars to be one of the founding fathers of rock and roll.
 His "Good Rocking Tonight" is mentioned at least as a precursor to rock and roll.

 His dirty blues repertoire included "Lolly Pop Mama" (1948), "I Like My Baby's Pudding" (1950), "Sittin on It All the Time" (1950), "Keep On Churnin' (Till the Butter Comes)" (1952), and "Wasn't That Good" (1953).

 Biography

 Early life and family

 Harris's mother, Mallie Hood Anderson, was fifteen and unmarried at the time of his birth.
 His paternity is uncertain.
 His wife, Olive E. Goodlow, and daughter, Patricia Vest, said that his father was a Native American named Blue Jay.
 Wynonie had no father figure in his family until 1920, when his mother married Luther Harris, fifteen years her senior.

 In 1931, at age 16, Harris dropped out of high school in North Omaha.
 The following year, his first child, a daughter, Micky, was born to Naomi Henderson.
 Ten months later his son, Wesley, was born to Laura Devereaux.
 Both children were raised by their mothers.
-Wesley became a singer in the Five Echoes and in the Sultans and later was a singer and guitarist in Preston Love's band.
+Wesley became a singer in the Five Echoes and in The Sultans, and later was a singer and guitarist in Preston Love's band.

 In 1935 Harris, age 20, started dating 16-year-old Olive E. (Ollie) Goodlow, of Council Bluffs, Iowa, who came to neighboring Omaha to watch him perform.
 On May 20, 1936, Ollie gave birth to a daughter, Adrianne Patricia (Pattie).
 Harris and Ollie were married on December 11, 1936.
 Later they lived in the Logan Fontenelle projects in North Omaha.
 Ollie worked as a barmaid and nurse; Harris sang in clubs and took odd jobs.
 His mother was Pattie's main caretaker.
 In 1940, Wynonie and Ollie Harris moved to Los Angeles, California, leaving Pattie with her grandmother in Omaha.